DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/Serialization Object Graph.md

 ---
 Up: [Serialization](Data/Serialization.md)
 ___
-For serialization, depended object also have to be seriailized.
+For serialization, depended object also have to be serialized.
 Serialization might do that under the hood.

 ![Graph example](Pasted%20image%2020250308122037.png)
 # Links